-Stocks fell precipitously in 2008 but recovered much of their losses in the last three quarters of 2009.
+Stocks (represented below by the Dow Jones Industrial Average) fell precipitously in 2008 but recovered much of their losses in the last three quarters of 2009.
 However, investors who reduced their exposure to equities after the financial crisis may not have participated fully in the market rebound.